"85% of 2030's jobs have not been invented yet"

 Related: Boost the success of your recruitment efforts.
 Get everything you need to know about attracting and retaining top talent in the Casual Films Recruitment Employee Recruitment Videos Guide.

 4. Digital innovation

 We are all digital companies now.
 The need to attract top digital talent essential for everyone from Google to Tesco.
 Some companies naturally find this a lot easier than others.
-In order to attract the best digital talent, companies need to show that they are serious about digital transformation and are willing to invest and go the distance to delivering it.
+In order to attract the best digital talent, companies need to show that they are serious about digital transformation and are willing to invest and go the distance to deliver it.
 They need to allow top technical talent freedom and space for innovation (within bounds).
 Transformations of this kind need to be driven from C-suite/board level.

-The failure to grasp the importance of this represents an existential threat to even the largest of businesses, as we have seen with the likes Blockbuster, Toys-r-Us, Woolworths.
+The failure to grasp the importance of this represents an existential threat to even the largest of businesses, as we have seen with the like of Blockbuster, Toys-r-Us, Woolworths.
 To capture the talent they need to avoid, digitally transforming companies need to inspire/enable genuine ‘start-up’ thinking.
 This creates a compelling offer for new joiners who want to be a part of driving the change.
 You have to really mean it though.
 As I mentioned before, the best people won't go anywhere near anything that smells of stasis.

 Vodafone Digital Ninja

 5. Business Purpose